Measuring the polarization of boosted, hadronic $W$ bosons with jet substructure observables: Introduction and motivation

 \section{Introduction and motivation}

 In the Standard Model (SM), the $W$ and $Z$ bosons acquire mass through the Higgs mechanism.
 An important prediction of the SM is that the residual Higgs boson couples to $W$ bosons in proportion to the mass of the $W$.
-At high energies, longitudinal gauge-boson scattering would violate unitarity in the absence of the SM Higgs boson or if the Higgs boson couplings were not precisely the same as those predicted in the SM.
-The discovery of the $125$~GeV scalar boson at the Large Hadron Collider (LHC)~\cite{Aad:2012tfa,Chatrchyan:2012ufa} is an indication that we might have discovered the long sought after Higgs boson.
+At high energies, longitudinal gauge-boson scattering would violate unitarity in the absence of the SM Higgs boson or even if the Higgs boson couplings were not precisely the same as those predicted in the SM.
+The discovery of the $125$~GeV scalar boson at the Large Hadron Collider (LHC)~\cite{ATLAS:2012yve,Chatrchyan:2012ufa} is an indication that we might have discovered the long sought after Higgs boson.
 However, much still remains to be done to confirm that this is indeed the Higgs boson of the SM.
 In particular, the couplings of this Higgs-like object to the $W$ and $Z$ bosons needs to be measured precisely, in order to confirm the 125 GeV scalar has fully resolved the would-be unitarity violation in the absence of a SM Higgs.
-Moreover, naturalness considerations \cite{Morrissey:2009tf,Farina:2013mla,Feng:2013pwa,deGouvea:2014xba} motivate theories such as supersymmetry \cite{Martin:1997ns} or composite Higgs models \cite{Csaki:2018muy} which in turn suggest that other new states such as heavy Higgs bosons or massive techni-hadrons should play a role in electroweak symmetry breaking (EWSB) and perhaps play a role in restoration of unitarity in high energy longitudinal gauge-boson scattering.
+Moreover, naturalness considerations \cite{Morrissey:2009tf,Farina:2013mla,Feng:2013pwa,deGouvea:2014xba} motivate Beyond Standard Model (BSM) theories such as supersymmetry~\cite{Martin:1997ns} or composite Higgs models~\cite{Csaki:2018muy} which in turn suggest that other new states such as heavy Higgs bosons or massive techni-hadrons could play a role in electroweak symmetry breaking (EWSB) and perhaps be partially responsible for restoration of unitarity in high energy longitudinal gauge-boson scattering.

 In these models, one typically encounters scenarios where the heavy resonance (either a heavy Higgs or a heavy techni-rho type object) decays to a pair of predominantly longitudinally polarized $W$ or $Z$ bosons \cite{Kilian:2014zja, Kilian:2015opv}.
 Discovery of a resonance of $WW$, $WZ$ or $ZZ$ pairs would be an exciting signature of such new physics.
 However, in order to fully understand the role of the new physics on EWSB, it will be important to measure the polarization of the $W$ and $Z$ bosons.